hectorcanovas/euclid_documentation/euclid_documentation_hcanovas.rst

                       281               1 2677747417655202562  267.7747417649051 ...
 1441085055363835648 0.002425010548904538   0.010827275337244202

-The example below shows how to 1) remove the row limitation, and 2) target a different table.
+The next example shows how to 1) remove the row limitation, and 2) target a different table.
 It also shows that the cone_search method accepts target names of coordinates, provided that the name is recognised by the Simbad, VizieR, or NED services.

   >>> radius           = u.Quantity(0.2, u.deg)